babbtx/paz-demo-fakebank-ui/README.md

 * `OAUTH2_CLIENT_ID` matches your assigned Client ID in PingOne
 * `OAUTH2_AUTHORIZATION_URL` is your PingOne tenant authorization URL
 * `OPEN_BANKING_BASE_URL` is the base URL of the Bank API.
-The default is `https://babbtx-aspsp.herokuapp.com`.
+The default is `https://bank-api.dev`.
 You would change this if you deployed your own copy of the Bank API or if you are proxying the Bank API through another API Gateway or PingAuthorize.
 * `OPEN_BANKING_API_NAMESPACE` is the OpenBanking API path, relative to the base URL.
 The default is `OpenBanking/v2`.
 You might change this is you are proxying the Bank API through another API Gateway or PingAuthorize.
-* `PERMISSIONS_URL` is the full URL to the "permissions API" used after application login in order to detmerine the user's feature-level permissions.
-There is no default, which makes the application use default permissions.
-If you deployed your own copy of the Bank API, you would change this to something like `https://your.herokuapp.com/private/permissions`

-For example, to run against your own deployed Bank API and use the "permissions check" feature after login:
+For example, to run against your own deployed Bank API:

 ```
-docker run --rm --name fakebank-ui -p :8443:443 -e OPEN_BANKING_BASE_URL=https://your.herokuapp.com -e PERMISSIONS_URL=https://your.herokuapp.com/private/permissions fakebank-ui
+docker run --rm --name fakebank-ui -p :8443:443 -e OPEN_BANKING_BASE_URL=https://your.herokuapp.com fakebank-ui
 open https://localhost:8443
 ```